bake-bake-bake/bakeware/examples/nif_script/README.md

 # NifScript

-This example shows how one would build a NIF in a Bakeware executable
+This example shows how one would build a NIF in a Bakeware executable.

 ## Building and running